 - 1. See general requirements for all species. - 2.
 All chickens must meet one of the following requirements: - a.
 Test negative for pullorum-typhoid within 90 days prior to the date of their exhibition. - b.
-Be hatched from eggs originating from National Poultry Improvement Plan (NPIP) pullorumtyphoid clean flocks. - c.
+Be hatched from eggs originating from National Poultry Improvement Plan (NPIP) pullorum-typhoid clean flocks. - c.
 Originate from a flock where the entire flock is certified NPIP pullorum-typhoid clean.

 - 1. All 4-H General and Livestock Rules apply. - 2.
 All poultry members are strongly encouraged to attend at least one workshop before the fair. - 3.
 Pens, shavings, and food and water dishes will be provided. - 4.
 No exotic or game birds will be shown, including but not limited to Quail, Peacocks, Pheasants or Guineas. - 5.
 With the exception of showmanship, each bird can only be shown in one specific class. - 6.
-A meat pen shall consist of 2 birds unless otherwise specified.
-All meat pens are considered production classes and production breeds/lines are recommended. - 7.
-Classes shown in pairs will be judged on the uniformity of the two birds, in addition to the other traits their class is judged on. - 8.
-Market poultry must be owned by member before it is one week old. - 9.
+Classes shown in pairs will be judged on the uniformity of the two birds, in addition to the other traits their class is judged on. - 7.
+Market poultry must be owned by member before it is one week old. - 8.
 All chickens for show shall be blood tested or accompanied by a current year NPIP certificate.
 Updated papers are required each year and must be provided when entering poultry at county fair exhibition.
 This means if you bring birds back for a second year, you must have them blood-tested by the project superintendent, even if you have papers from prior years.
 Please see "Health Regulations for Livestock Exhibition" for additional information.
-If poultry is hatched at home or by a local grower, birds MUST be blood tested on the scheduled blood testing day.

-- 10. Birds will be blood tested at check-in.
-More information will be sent regarding cost of blood testing. - 11.
-Poultry that are found to be of ill health or with signs of visible parasites will be sent home. - 12.
+If poultry is hatched at home or by a local grower, birds MUST be blood tested on the scheduled blood testing day. - 9.
+Birds will be blood tested at check-in.
+More information will be sent regarding cost of blood testing. - 10.
+Poultry that are found to be of ill health or with signs of visible parasites will be sent home. - 11.
 Meat chickens will be weighed at entry time.
 Meat birds under the minimum weight or over the maximum weight are not eligible for Grand or Reserve Grand Champion.
-They will also not be eligible to auction, unless this is their only animal project they can auction. - 13.
-Poultry members will remove birds from their cages to be judged. - 14.
-4-Her must show in a white shirt and black/dark pants. - 15.
-Poultry member must indicate their auction intent at check-in. - 16.
-No standard exhibition, exhibition bantam, exhibition duck, exhibition goose/turkey, egg class, or pullets will be sold in the auction. - 17.
-Laying Hen Egg Baskets sold in auction must contain store bought eggs or those from a farm with an egg license. - 18.
+They will also not be eligible to auction, unless this is their only animal project they can auction. - 12.
+Poultry members will remove birds from their cages to be judged.

+- 13. 4-Her must show in a white shirt and black/dark pants. - 14.
+Poultry member must indicate their auction intent at check-in. - 15.
+No standard exhibition, exhibition bantam, exhibition duck, exhibition goose/turkey, egg class, or pullets will be sold in the auction. - 16.
+Laying Hen Egg Baskets sold in auction must contain store bought eggs or those from a farm with an egg license. - 17.
 Submit a 4-H Poultry Record Sheet to the Extension Office on/before the last business day of May.